EventStore/EventStore/docs/README.md

 ::: warning Deprecation Note
 The current AtomPub-based HTTP application API is disabled by default since v20 of EventStoreDB.
 You can enable it by adding an [option](networking.md#atompub) to the server configuration.
 Although we plan to remove AtomPub support from future server versions, the server management HTTP API will remain available.
-You need to enable the AtomPub protocol to have a fully-functioning database user interface.
+You need to enable the AtomPub protocol to have a fully functioning database user interface.
 :::

 Learn more about EventStoreDB HTTP interface in the [HTTP documentation](@http-api/).